FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 We can see that on average there seem to be a higher sales uplift on Mondays and also a high variance for the means on Saturdays and
 Sundays when many stores are closed.
-If we are more interested in things we can change, like when to do a promotion, we could be interested in analyzing the distribution of the promotion effect over all stores.
+If we are more interested in things we can change, like when to do a promotion, we could be interested in analyzing the distribution of the promotion effect over all stores as shown in Figure 5.

 <figure>
 <p align="center">